yoannrenard/place-finder/README.md

 - admin
 - PlaceFilter with validation
 - move PlaceManager->getAllFiltered() into repository
+- use cnotroller as a service
 + move the SoftDeleterPlaceUpdater into the entity (this is domain)
 + use SerializationContext (http://jolicode.com/blog/how-to-implement-your-own-fields-inclusion-rules-with-jms-serializer)
-- use cnotroller as a service
++ Edit place (save the proposition up)
 - remove PlaceFinder root dir
 + remove yoannrenard/...